awsdocs/amazon-sagemaker-developer-guide/doc_source/API_UpdateNotebookInstanceLifecycleConfig.md

 Required: Yes

  ** [OnCreate](#API_UpdateNotebookInstanceLifecycleConfig_RequestSyntax) **   <a name="SageMaker-UpdateNotebookInstanceLifecycleConfig-request-OnCreate"></a>
-The shell script that runs only once, when you create a notebook instance
+The shell script that runs only once, when you create a notebook instance\.
+The shell script must be a base64\-encoded string\.
 Type: Array of [NotebookInstanceLifecycleHook](API_NotebookInstanceLifecycleHook.md) objects
 Array Members: Maximum number of 1 item\.
 Required: No

  ** [OnStart](#API_UpdateNotebookInstanceLifecycleConfig_RequestSyntax) **   <a name="SageMaker-UpdateNotebookInstanceLifecycleConfig-request-OnStart"></a>
 The shell script that runs every time you start a notebook instance, including when you create the notebook instance\.
+The shell script must be a base64\-encoded string\.
 Type: Array of [NotebookInstanceLifecycleHook](API_NotebookInstanceLifecycleHook.md) objects
 Array Members: Maximum number of 1 item\.
 Required: No